9jaswag/mws-restaurant-stage-1/README.md

 Restaurant Reviews
 ------

 A simple restaurant review app that implements Service Workers and the Cache API.
-An Udacity's "Mobile Web Specialist" Nanodegree Project.
+An Udacity "Mobile Web Specialist" Nanodegree Project.

 Getting Started